Ride with Rich Fund Raiser on Sep 23 details

 Conducted by HABPI

-On Saturday, June 20 we will ride the Cumberland Valley Rail Trail from Newville to Shippensburg, about 10-11 miles, and back.
-Participants can meet in the parking lot of the Gettysburg Recreation Park and leave at 9:30 am sharp to drive together to Newville or meet at 10:30 am at the Newville trailhead, located at 23 McFarland Street in Newville.
+On Saturday, June 24 we will ride the Cumberland Valley Rail Trail from Newville to Shippensburg, about 10-11 miles, and back.
+Participants can meet in the Winebrenner parking lot of the Gettysburg Recreation Park (on South Howard Avenue) and leave at 9:30 a.m. sharp to drive together to Newville or meet at 10:30 am at the Newville trailhead, located at 23 McFarland Street in Newville.
 Some of us will eat lunch at a place in Shippensburg before returning to Newville.
 We will be passing the Shippensburg Township Park and that provides a nice place for a picnic lunch for those who prefer or riders can return to Newville and have lunch there.
 The total riding time will be a little over 2 hours.
 If you don't feel you can ride the full 22 miles, you can turn around at any time and return to Newville for a shorter ride.
 Visit Cumberland Valley Rail Trail for trail information.

-On Saturday, July 25 we will ride the York County Rail Trail from Hanover Junction to New Freedom and back.
-Participants can meet at 9:00 in the parking lot of the Gettysburg Recreation Park and drive together to Hanover Junction or meet at 10:30 at Hanover Junction.
+On Saturday, October 14 we will ride the York County Rail Trail from Hanover Junction to New Freedom and back.
+Participants can meet at 9:00 a.m. in the Winebrenner parking lot of the Gettysburg Recreation Park (on South Howard Avenue) and drive together to Hanover Junction or meet at 10:30 at Hanover Junction.
 The plan is to have lunch in New Freedom before returning to Hanover Junction but riders can choose whether to have lunch or return without lunch.
-Our ride leader will be Dennis Hickethier who has done this several times with his wife and friends.
+Our ride leader has done this several times with friends and knows a fun place for lunch.
 Visit York County Rail Trail for trail information.
 See photos and video from a previous ride.

 Conducted by Hanover Cyclers

 For rides conducted by Hanover Cyclers please see their site's ride information page.